Seeds for the Soul

 167 Bruntsfield Pl, Edinburgh EH10 4DG (07389 899394)

-Located in the Haymarket area of Edinburgh, this striking little establishment grabs your attention and as soon as you walk in.
+Located in the Haymarket area of Edinburgh, Grams is striking little establishment grabs your attention and as soon as you walk in.
 The minimalist decor echoes the type of food that they sell: clean, simple, and fresh.
 With a varied selection of hot and cold food and delicious juices and smoothies you won’t be stuck for choice.

 Try the chipotle salmon with peppers, broccoli, spinach, brown rice, fresh guacamole, sprouted seeds, healthy slaw and salad, which is full of colour and nutrition and the simple delicate combination of flavours are delicious.
 You can’t leave here without trying their renowned dairy free, raw cakes with no refined sugar.
 The caramel torte is a sure-fire favourite, boasting layers of sweet delicious goodness without the guilt, but their snickers bar is another absolute must have - filled with nutty goodness.